What To Pack In Your Hospital Bag!

 - Paper work: Copy of insurance or any pre-registration hospital paperwork you may need.

 - Comfortable clothes and nightwear: I suggest yoga pants, comfy t-shirts, and nightgowns that you don’t care if they get ruined.

 - Comfortable Footwear: Socks (my feet always get cold) and flats or flip-flops.
 Now isn’t the time for heels.
 Be smart about your footwear!
 You will eventually get to wear your favorite heels/wedges soon, promise!

 - Going home outfit: Pick something comfortable!
 Finally, you are out of a bed and starting to feel human again!
 This doesn’t mean try bringing your favorite pre-prego jeans… be realistic.

 - For your partner/spouse: A change of clothes, hoodie (can be cold in the room) and basic hygiene products.

 - Nursing aids: Nursing bra or bra with no underwire.
 Whether or not you decide to breastfeed, your breasts will more than likely be tender and swollen when your milk comes in.
 This can happen anytime during the first few days after delivery.
 A good bra will provide some comfort, and breast pads can be added to help absorb any leaks.
 I really liked Bravado!
 Body Silk Seamless Nursing Bra.
 Comfort is the key!
 Also, bring nipple cream and a nursing pillow.
 I used a Boppy Nursing Pillow.
 If you do decide to breastfeed, check out my posts on Breast Milk Storage Guidelines and Top 10 Breastfeeding Essentials.

 - Toiletries: Pack a few personal items, such as a toothbrush and toothpaste, Chapstick, deodorant, a brush, makeup, and a hair band or barrette.
 Eye care (eyeglasses, contact solution/case).
-Hospitals usually provide soap, shampoo, and lotion; but you might prefer your own.
+Also, Hospitals usually provide soap, shampoo, and lotion; but you might prefer your own.

 - Extra empty bag: This is to pack extras you will accumulate.
 Visitors may bring baby gifts so having an extra bag is super helpful.
 Here is another handy tip **The hospital provides diapers, wipes, swaddling blankets etc. to care for the baby while at the hospital.
 You may take all of the baby care products provided by the hospital home with you.
-Don’t leave it there!!
+So, don’t leave it there!!